storybookjs/react-native/docs/src/pages/addons/writing-addons/index.md

 It also listens to another event, called onStory, in the storybook API, which fires when the user selects a story.

 Multiple addons can be loaded, but only a single panel can be shown, the render function will receive an `active` prop, which is true if the addon is shown.
-It is up to you to decide if this mean your component must be unmounted, or just visually hidden.
+It is up to you to decide if this mean your component must be unmounted, or visually hidden.
 This allows you to keep state but unmount expensive renderings.

 The `AddonPanel` component will stop rendering of it's children if it's `active`-prop is false.